amyles/coherence-workshop-handson/coherence-workshop-handson.md

   name: primary-cluster-storage
 ```

-The manifest also contains details of the container image used as well as the number of replicas used:
+The manifest also contains details of the container image used as well as the number of replicas used.
+The image used is stored in [Oracle Cloud Infrastructure Registry](https://docs.cloud.oracle.com/en-us/iaas/Content/Registry/Concepts/registryoverview.htm):

 ```yaml
 image: lhr.ocir.io/oscemea001/coherence/coherence-demo:4.0.0-SNAPSHOT